Nextiva / Blog / Customer Experience

 Brands known for strong CX are more likely to acquire new customers, and happy customers are expected to stick around longer.
 They’re also more likely to recommend these brands to their friends, families, and colleagues, which results in increased revenue and profitability.

-This revenue growth can be dramatic and happen fast.
-A 2022 Accenture study found that companies that view customer service as a value center instead of a cost center see an average of 3.5x more revenue growth.
+Companies that view customer service as a value center instead of a cost center will see more revenue growth.

 Customer insights